 You can request the elimination of double taxation on your income tax return.
 Fill in the foreign income you have received, the amount of tax you paid on it abroad, the type of the income (dividends, salary, etc.), and the name of the country of source.

-Partnerships and self-employed individuals: Request the elimination of double taxation online or on Form 70A (available in Finnish and Swedish, link to Finnish)
+Corporate entities, partnerships or self-employed individuals: Request the elimination of double taxation on Form 70.

 You can also submit the request after the year’s tax assessment process has ended.

 As an alternative, you can prevent double taxation in advance by reducing your tax withholding or prepayments.
 This requires that you present evidence that you are going to receive income from a foreign country and that you are going to pay tax on it abroad.
 The tax office can take this into account and reduce your payment amounts accordingly.
 You must still report the foreign-sourced income and foreign-paid tax on your tax return.